 The Negev Desert makes up half of the land area of Israel, covering the southern half of the country.
 It is a dry, barren landscape but surprisingly there is a lot to do here.
 Go hiking, camel trekking, and believe it or not, wine tasting!!

 One of the best ways to see the Negev Desert is on a road trip through Israel.
-Sure, you can fly from Tel Aviv to Eilat in 45 minutes, but it is much more scenic (and after you factor in airport wait times and delays) it is almost quicker to do the drive.
-We know; we did both.
+Sure, you can fly from Tel Aviv to Eilat in 45 minutes, but it is much more scenic to drive.
+We did both.
+We flew to Eilat and then drove back.

 Driving through the Negev Desert

 There are two main roads running through the Negev Desert.
-The faster but less scenic road is Highway 90, which runs north south along the border with Jordan.
-The preferred road to take is Highway 40, a winding, less direct road to Masada, Jerusalem, and Tel Aviv, but a this is a road that has a lot more to see and do along the way.
+The faster but less scenic road is Highway 90, which runs north-south along the border with Jordan, and along the eastern edge of the Negev Desert.
+The preferred road to take is Highway 40, a winding road that runs through the middle of the Negev Desert and has a lot more to see and do along the way.
 If you are going to be driving through the Negev Desert, this is the road you should take.

 The roads in Israel are well-paved, in perfect condition, with an abundance of street signs.
 We found it very easy to drive here.
 In fact, many of the roads were in better condition than those we have in the US.